QUESTIONS ABOUT KENNEDY CENTER AMERICAN COLLEGE THEATRE FESTIVALWhat is the Kennedy Center American College Theatre Festival?

 Far too much to describe in a brief answer; however, the primary intent of the festival is to bring outstanding students from each of the 8 Regional Festivals to Washington where they participate in various week-long programs and initiatives and are recognized for their achievements.
 These programs include acting; directing; playwriting; dramaturgy; theatre journalism and advocacy; design and technical theatre skills; and stage management.
 It also features sessions for faculty selected from each region for their outstanding contributions to their region.
 Additionally, a National Selection panel also celebrates select participating productions for outstanding achievements.

-- for members of the National Committee to assess the Region’s invited productions.
+- for members of the National Committee to view and respond to the Region’s invited productions.

 - for student participants in various programs to be considered for advancement to the National Festival.